lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

     ],
 ```

 Luckily for me, inside every link was the ICDs associated with the respective drug.
-I extracted the ICDs using the same method already mentioned.
+I extracted the ICDs using the same method already mentioned.https://github.com/lcsavb/autocusto-data-retrieval/tree/master/medicamentos/csv_raw

-At that point I know which protocol and which is vinculated with each ICD.
-But not which drugs are vinculated with each protocol.

-But the drugs have diferent presentations and dosages.
-After getting the [raw data](https://github.com/lcsavb/autocusto-data-retrieval/tree/master/medicamentos/csv_raw)/tree/master/medicamentos/csv_raw) I crossed it with a drug API to normalize it.

 ## Vinculating drugs with the protocols

 So, cross-referencing the cids I found in the website with the cids in the pdfs I was able to finally associate all the drugs with the protocols with minimal error.